EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

  * Betancourt.
 What should the absolute accuracy goals be for the ODE integrators?
  * Ben / Allen.
 Should we support the Feather format?
- * Sebastian.
-Introduction round; Discussion on ode tolerances; merge of robust integrator pull into 2.10?
+ * Sebastian. cvodes integration...would need help
  * Aki: test models framework?